 Dr Anne Margaret Smith

-Dr Anne Margaret Smith has taught English for over 25 years in Kenya, Germany, Sweden and the UK.
-For the last 15 years she has combined this with working as a dyslexia specialist tutor and assessor.
+Dr Anne Margaret Smith has taught English for 30 years in Kenya, Germany, Sweden and the UK.
+For the last 20 years she has combined this with working as a dyslexia specialist tutor and assessor.
 She founded ELT well with the intention of bringing together best practice from the two fields of English Language Teaching and Specific Learning Difference support.
 She now offers resources and training to teachers, as well as specialist 1:1 teaching to dyslexic learners.

 Anne Margaret was part of the team that produced the ELTon-award winning teacher education programme: ‘dysTEFL’ (www.dystefl.eu).
 With Judit Kormos she is the co-author of ‘Teaching Languages to Students with Specific Learning Differences’ (2012; Bristol: Multilingual Matters) and with Anastasia Metallinou she is developing ‘English Sounds Fun’: an holistic and self-contained programme for teaching EFL to dyslexic learners.

-Most recently she has developed assessment tools for identifying dyslexia and other SpLDs in multilingual learners (‘Cognitive Assessments for Multilingual Learners’ – CAML).
+She has also developed assessment tools for identifying dyslexia and other SpLDs in multilingual learners (‘Cognitive Assessments for Multilingual Learners’ – CAML), and most recently has been working on a collection of musical activities to support language and literacy development ('Language Learning and Musical Activities' - LLAMA)

-You can find out more about these CPD opportunities and materials from www.ELTwell.com
+You can find out more about these CPD opportunities and materials from the ELT well website

 Research outcomes published here were undertaken as part of a Masters in Education and Professional Practice at Glasgow University.
 Colette is currently working at an international school in Qatar.